sbell25/web/index.md

 ## About

-Statistical Data Science master's student at San Francisco State University.
+Statistical Data Science master's student at San Francisco State University with a BS in Mathematics.
 I enjoy applying my problem solving skills and creative thinking towards environmental and social issues.
+In my freetime, I like to crochet, collect movies, and hang out with my cats.

 ## Projects